Erick-Programmer/Erick-Programmer/README.md

 #### Knowledge acquired in books, technologies, articles, courses and hard practices on projects for become Web Developer.

-#### I'm graduation student in Analyzes and Development Systems by Estácio of Sá University.
+#### Student of graduation in technologies of Analysis and Systems Development by Sá of Estácio University.

 #### My first graduation was on course of the food science by Pará State University from Belém city, Brazil.

-#### I like to spend my free time, watches videos with my wife, walk to tourist point, funny with my cats, going to church.
+#### I've to spend my free time, watches videos with my wife, walk to tourist point, funny with my cats, going to church.

 #### This moment, i'm reading algorithms and programming logic with Javascript- one book that talked about how to solve real problems through of algorithms - written by Epsen F. Edécio.